 Other animal use in society

-Over four million animal procedures a year are currently carried out for UK biomedical research and testing.
-Mice, rats and other rodents account for 83% of the total, with most of the remainder being fish (12%) and birds (4%).
+Over three and a half million animal procedures a year are currently carried out for UK biomedical research and testing.
+Mice, rats and fish for 86%* of the total.
 From an individual perspective, each of us enjoys the medical benefits of animal research from the use of three mice and one rat over our entire lifespan.

 While three and a half million animals a year may sound like a large number, a look at some of the other ways we use and treat animals in our society helps put it in perspective.
 Unlike animal research, reliable numbers are sometimes hard to come by, so we have had to rely on estimates.